bsierieb1/xdasi-bio-2021-archive/docs/learning_r/r_resources/r_abbreviations.md

 ---
-title: 250+ Abbreviations of R commands explained
+title: R Command Abbreviations
 layout: default
+parent: R Resources
-parent: Learning R
+grand_parent: Learning R
-nav_order: 3
+nav_order: 1
 has_children: false
 ---

+# 250+ Abbreviations of R commands explained

 There are a lot of commands and command arguments in R, and some of the names can seem cryptic and hard to remember.
-Fortunately, someone has compiled [a large list of R commands](http://jeromyanglim.blogspot.com/2010/05/abbreviations-of-r-commands-explained.html), along with an explanation of the abbreviations that they stand for, which is reproduced below.
+Fortunately, someone has compiled [**a large list of R commands**](http://jeromyanglim.blogspot.com/2010/05/abbreviations-of-r-commands-explained.html), along with an explanation of the abbreviations that they stand for, which is reproduced below.

 ***If you find yourself wondering what different command stand for, look here!***